docsforadobe/illustrator-scripting-guide/docs/scripting/workingWithObjects.md

 ## Getting the frontmost document or layer

-To refer to the selected document, use the `application` object’s `current document` property in AppleScript or the `active document` property in JavaScript or VBScript.
-Similarly, you can use the `document` object’s `current layer` or `active layer` property to refer to the selected layer.
+To refer to the selected document, use the `application` object's `current document` property in AppleScript or the `active document` property in JavaScript or VBScript.
+Similarly, you can use the `document` object's `current layer` or `active layer` property to refer to the selected layer.

-There are other types of “active” or “current” object properties, like `active dataset` or `active view`.
+There are other types of "active" or "current" object properties, like `active dataset` or `active view`.
 For details, see the Adobe lllustrator CC 2017 Scripting Reference for your language.

 ---